ko-build/terraform-provider-ko/provider-examples/cloudrun/README.md

 Then `terraform apply` to build and deploy the example app to Cloud Run.
 You will be prompted for your GCP project.

+> Note: Cloud Run requires that images are pushed to Google Artifact Registry to be deployed to Cloud Run.

 When complete, your service will be named `tf-ko-example`.

 To clean up created resources, `terraform destroy`.